emilhornlund/E2D/README.md

 - `CMAKE_BUILD_TYPE`: Choose the type of build.
 Valid options are `Debug` or `Release`.
 The default build type is set to `Release`.
 - `BUILD_SHARED_LIBS`: Set this variable to `ON` to build E2D as shared libraries or `OFF` to build it as static libraries.
 The default value is `ON`, which builds E2D as shared libraries.
 - `E2D_BUILD_ENGINE`: Set this variable to `ON` to enable building the E2D library module called "Engine" or `OFF` to disable it.
 Building the "Engine" module is enabled by default.
+- `E2D_BUILD_DOCS`: Set this variable to `ON` to enable generating documentation using Doxygen or `OFF` to disable it.
+Generating documentation is disabled by default.
 - `E2D_BUILD_EXAMPLES`: Set this variable to `ON` to enable building the project examples or `OFF` to disable it.
 Building the examples is disabled by default.
 - `E2D_BUILD_FRAMEWORKS`: Set this variable to `ON` to build E2D as framework libraries (release only), or `OFF` to build according to `BUILD_SHARED_LIBS`.
 Framework library building is disabled by default.
 - `E2D_GENERATE_PDB`: Set this variable to `ON` to generate PDB debug symbols for the MSVC compiler or `OFF` to disable PDB generation.
 PDB files contain debugging information and are specific to Windows and MSVC compilers.
 PDB generation is enabled by default.